robertmryan/DigitRecognition/README.md

  * Loading testing traditional dataset of 10,000 images to test the effectiveness of the training.
  * After either loading or training, press right and left buttons to scroll through the dataset, visualizing (a) a blown up rendition of the image on the left; and (b) the categorization of the inference in a bar chart on the right.
  * Once trained, you can draw on the 28×28 grid and tap the “Process” button and it will show you the inference results (as a probability of which category the image falls).
+ * When drawing your own handwritten character for recognition, it will translate the drawn figure for geometric center of the stroke(s).
+The MNIST pipeline for inputs apparently entails rendering the handwritten character as a 20×20 image that has been geometrically-centered (!) within a 28×28 image.
+The conversion of our handwritten characters employs a similar pipeline to get meaningful benchmark for how well the model recognizes our handwriting.

 Open items:

- * When drawing your own handwritten character for recognition, it is highly dependent based upon where you drew the character.
-This is currently doing a basic scale/translate, but (a) it should be refined for linewidth; and (b) it should translate for geometric center of the stroke.
-The MNIST pipeline for inputs apparently entails rendering the handwritten character as a 20×20 image that has been geometrically-centered (!) within a 28×28 image.
-The conversion of our handwritten characters should adopt the same pipeline to get meaningful benchmark for how well the model recognizes our handwriting.
  * Implement a CNN model and see how accuracy improves.
 Existing single layer is about 90% accurate.
 With two hidden ReLU layers, this improved to 96%.
  * Identify possibly better datasets.
 E.g., the original MNIST dataset used here performs notoriously badly with “4”s (as the dataset has a serious underrepresentation of “4”s that are closed at the top) and “7”s.